 How to Apply Glitter to the Mane/Tail/Coat:

-- Groom your horse first of course!
-Do not use Show Sheen or the glitter will have a harder time to stick.
+- Groom your horse first!
+Do not use Show Sheen or the glitter will not stick.

 - You might need someone to hold your horse while you spray, some horses don't like the hairspray, be careful!

 - With the glitter in one hand and the hairspray in the other, spray a section of the horse and then sprinkle on the glitter.

 - I usually spray, sprinkle, and then spray again over the glitter to get it to stay.